VirtualPlanetaryLaboratory/bigplanet/docs/help.rst

     import bigplanet as bp

-This allows you to use the various functions that are outlined in detail below, such as print all the names of the variables (the "keys") in the bpl file (PrintKeys), extract a particular variable from its key (ExtractColumn), extract the units of a particular key value (ExtractUnits), extract unique values in a particular key (ExtractUniqueValues), create a matrix based on two keys (CreateMatrix), and write out a list of keys
+This allows you to use the various functions that are outlined in detail below, such as print all the names of the variables (the "keys") in the bpl file (PrintGroups and PrintDatasets), extract a particular variable from its key (ExtractColumn), extract the units of a particular key value (ExtractUnits), extract unique values in a particular key (ExtractUniqueValues), create a matrix based on two keys (CreateMatrix), and write out a list of keys